Father's Day: South Korea

 In South Korea, Parents' Day (어버이날) is celebrated on 8 May and is not a public holiday.
 Setting Parents' Day as a national holiday and holding a pan-national event is intended to inherit and develop traditional ethical standards such as filial piety and senior citizens' ideology.
 Regardless of age or gender, this day is also an opportunity to reaffirm that traditional filial piety is a crucial norm and cultural value in modern society.
 The ceremony to mark Parents' Day as an anniversary and put on carnations stems from a Christian culture.
 As Western religions and cultures entered, this holiday, which was introduced together, became the most traditional holiday combined with Confucian filial piety in the process of establishing itself.

 Sri Lanka

 Father's Day (Sinhala: පියවරුන්ගේ දිනය; Tamil: தந்தையர் தினம்) is observed on the third Sunday of June.
 It is not a public holiday.
 Many schools hold special events to honor fathers.

+Syria

+In Syria, Father's Day is celebrated annually on June 21.
+This date aligns with the summer solstice and is observed in several Arab countries, including Egypt, Jordan, Lebanon, Palestine, and the United Arab Emirates.